 James E. Strain, MD, Promoted to Distinguished Clinical Professor.
 Read More >

-We host receptions at the AAP National Conference and Exhibition each fall (held last year on Sunday, October 23rd at the Marriott Marquis) and at the Pediatric Academic Societies Annual Meeting each spring (was held this year on Saturday, May 6th from 7:00 pm to 9:00 pm at the InterContinental San Francisco - InterContinental Ballroom B).
+We host a reception at the AAP National Conference and Exhibition each fall and the PAS meeting each May (to be held in Toronto, May 5, 2018 from 7:00 p.m. - 9:00 p.m.).
 For more information, contact Bobbi Siegel at 720-777-3936 or email her at Bobbi.Siegel@ChildrensColorado.org.

 Resident Research Day